SamFu1113/K3s-CodiMD/README.md

 (in this project os is ubuntu 20.04)
 - The key benefit of Docker is that it allows users to package an application with all of its dependencies into a standardized unit for software development.

+### Why Docker
+- Docker provides the ability to package and run an application in a loosely isolated environment called a container.
+The isolation and security allow you to run many containers simultaneously on a given host.
+- Containers are lightweight because they don’t need the extra load of a hypervisor, but run directly within the host machine’s kernel.

 ### What is K3s
 - K3s is a highly available, certified Kubernetes distribution designed for production workloads in unattended, resource-constrained, remote locations or inside IoT appliances.